Table of Contents

 Explanations

-The overall storyline in The Homestuck Epilogues is that Dirk has an existential crisis and becomes the new antagonist for the story to go on, afflicting Rose with an illness2) that only persists in the meat timeline.3)4) From there, Dirk throws Vriska into a black hole5) which banishes her to the candy timeline,6) then snuffs out the protagonist,7) reducing the amount of opposition to take center stage.
+The overall storyline in The Homestuck Epilogues is that Dirk has an existential crisis and becomes their new antagonist for the story to go on, afflicting Rose with an illness2) which only persists in the meat timeline.3)4) From there, Dirk throws Vriska into a black hole,5) which banishes her to the candy timeline,6) then snuffed out the protagonist,7) reducing the amount of opposition to take center stage.

 Notes

-- One of the major criticisms about The Homestuck Epilogues is characterization, which isn't a huge surprise considering how it's been a recurring complaint since Act 6 of Homestuck, but we don't really have any good explanations on why Jane suddenly turns into this massive xenophobe.
+- One of the major criticisms about The Homestuck Epilogues is characterization, which should not be a huge surprise considering how it's been a recurring complaint since Act 6 of Homestuck.

-- Due to Jade's god tiering22) relying on her prototyped dream self,23) she became part-dog (“dog tier”) upon ascension.
-For some reason, The Homestuck Epilogues decided to run with the idea of Jade growing a penis after the game had done “some things” to her body,24) but it's never explicitly stated if the organ in question is human or canine despite the very popular consensus on its attribute.
+- Due to Jade's god tiering23) relying on her prototyped dream self,24) she became part-dog (“dog tier”) upon ascension.
+For some reason, The Homestuck Epilogues decided to run with the idea of Jade growing a penis after the game had done 'some things' to her body,25) but it is never explicitly stated if the organ in question is human or canine despite the very popular consensus on its attribute.

-- Unlike the previous depictions of former president Barack Obama, the president whose regime ended prematurely in Homestuck25) would communicate with a formal syntax.26)
+- Unlike the previous depictions of former president Barack Obama, the president whose regime ended prematurely in Homestuck26) would communicate with a formal syntax.27)

 See also